ruped24/theonionbox/README.md

 ## The Web Interface
 _The Onion Box_ generates a 'web page' that displays information regarding your Tor node.
 This information is split up into a number of sections.
 If a section is displayed and how the section looks like, depends on the data your box received from the Tor node monitored or knows about it from the Tor network status protocol.
-The web interface is generated on demand based on the latest data available.
+The web interface is generated on demand based on the latest data able.

 > Tip: If a dedicated section is not displayed, just reload the page.
 Press `F5` or `command + R` to re-run the page creation process.